torrinworx/Blend_My_NFTs/README.md

 ## Quick Disclaimer
-Blend_My_NFTs, this readme tutorial material, the youtube tutorials, the live stream Q/As, and tutorials are all provided for free by me for anyone to access and use.
-I only ask in return that you credit this software kindly share what I have built here.
-A direct link to the Blend_My_NFTs Github page on your projects website (or equivelant social platform) would sefice.
-I ask you to share this tool because I feel there are many out there that would benefit from it, my only goal is to help those who need it.
-It warms my heart that so many people use this add-on.
-Thank you.

 Blend_My_NFTs works with Blender 3.0.0 on Windows 10 or macOS Big Sur 11.6.
 Linux is supported, however I haven't had the chance to test this functionality and guarantee this.

+Blend_My_NFTs, this readme documenation, YouTube tutorials, live stream Q/As are all provided for free by This Cozy Studio for anyone to use and access.
+I only ask in return that you credit this software and kindly share what our team has built.
+A direct link to the Blend_My_NFTs Github page on your projects website (or equivelant social platform) would sefice.
+We ask you to share this tool because we feel there are many out there that would benefit from it, our only goal is to help those in need.
+It warms our hearts that so many people use this add-on.

+Thank you,

+- This Cozy Studio team

 ## Setup/Installation